Akuli/3d-game-experiment/README.md

 - stereo sound: if left player jumps then jump sound (mostly?) to left speaker
 - network multiplayer lol?
+- map editor gui
+- A player that looks exactly like an enemy

 ## Conventions in this project